-In addition to differing uses, aircraft adhesives also come in an array of forms.
+In addition to differing uses, aviation and aircraft adhesives also come in an array of forms.
 These forms include different ways to apply the adhesive or the aircraft part it is used to seal.

 - Brushables: Adhesive compounds that are applied using a brush, similar to a paintbrush.

 - Extrusion Gun Sealants: Adhesives that are applied through a mechanism with a nozzle, which is extruded using pressure.

 - Thread Sealants: Used to fill the space between threaded parts, increasing the burst strength of the valve or threaded pipe.

 - Latex Sealants: Water-soluble sealants, often used on interior elements.
 Latex sealants are known for their moldability and ease of clean-up.

 Aircraft sealant application requires precision, but it is a straightforward process.
 Proper application ensures the sealant will perform as advertised.
 It's best to follow the instructions that come with each individual product.
 In all cases, you should: